 Specified Animals Breeding Licence

-A Specified Animal Breeding Licence authorises the breeding within Victoria of Specified Animals for supply to other institutions for use in Scientific Procedures.
-Practices which may involve the medical or physical treatment of Specified Animals or the extraction or derivation of tissues, materials or substances from their bodies may be authorised by the SABL only if they are necessary for the breeding, sale, and delivery of the animals.
-Such practices must also be carried out in compliance with the National Health and Medical Research Council Australian Code of practice for the care and use of animals for scientific purposes and the Code of practice for the housing and care of laboratory mice, rats, guinea pigs and rabbits.
+A Specified Animal Breeding Licence authorises the breeding within Victoria of specified animals for supply to other institutions for use in scientific procedures.
+Practices which may involve the medical or physical treatment of specified animals or the extraction or derivation of tissues, materials or substances from their bodies may be authorised by the SABL only if they are necessary for the breeding, sale, and delivery of the animals.
+Such practices must also be carried out in compliance with the National Health and Medical Research Council Australian Code of practice for the care and use of animals for scientific purposes 8th edition 2013 and the Code of practice for the housing and care of laboratory mice, rats, guinea pigs and rabbits.

 The Licence Nominee

 This is the individual nominated by the applicant / licence holder to be responsible for procedures under a Specified Animal Breeding Licence.

 The Licence Nominee is the first point of contact for the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) as the licensing authority, and will be corresponded with on all matters relating to the licence, such as breaches of licence conditions, licence audits, reporting of animal use, and Animal Ethics Committee composition and conduct.

 This person must hold a position in the licensed institution such that they are familiar with the work being conducted, yet senior enough to be able to effect change where necessary.